-- 6.1 The Council will continue to assess various options for closing the budget gap for 2022/23 onwards, and in the longer term, to achieve long term financial sustainability and further options will be presented to Members. - 6.2 Making the best use of our resources and setting a balanced budget annually is within the 'Delivering Quality Services' Delivery Plan of the Council's long term strategic vision, 'Better Lives for All'. - 6.3 The Council's latest revenue budget monitoring report for Month 7 (end of October) shows a predicted surplus of £157,000 for the 2021/22 year.
-A separate report is on this Executive agenda.
+- 6.1 The Council will continue to assess various options for closing the budget gap for 2022/23 onwards, and in the longer term, to achieve long term financial sustainability and further options will be presented to Members. - 6.2 Making the best use of our resources and setting a balanced budget annually is within the 'Delivering Quality Services' Draft Delivery Plan of the Council's long term strategic vision, 'A Plan for West Devon'. - 6.3 The Council's latest revenue budget monitoring report for Month 7 (end of October) shows a predicted deficit of £33,000 (0.5% of the total Budget of £7.302 million) which is very close to a break-even position for the 2021/22 year.
+A separate report is on this Hub Committee agenda.